ioccc-src/winner/bugs.md

 - Try a beautifier on the original C code.
 - Use cpp to make the functions easier to parse.
-For instance if you're in the directory try `cpp -E anonymous.cp > anonymous.cpp` and look at that file to see the functions.
+For instance if you're in the directory try `cpp -E anonymous.c > anonymous.cpp` and look at that file to see the functions.
 It might or might not be helpful to use cpp on the beautified source.
 - After beautifying it try changing references of the macros (where not too